-- Providing false or misleading information to the Program; - Withdrawal from the Program prior to completion of the project; - Construction is not completed due to non-cooperation by homeowners(s); - Non-compliance with the approved SOW; - Failure to report the receipt of additional insurance, SBA, FEMA, non-profit assistance and/or any other DOB received after award; and/or - Receipt of or failure to complete the Solution 2 Homeowner-Managed Rehabilitation or Reconstruction requirements, according to program requirements.
+- Providing false or misleading information to the Program. - Withdrawal from the Program prior to completion of the project must be in writing or email.
+A new application will be required if the Applicant wishes to participate again, provided the application period is still open. - Construction is not completed due to non-cooperation by homeowner(s). - Non-compliance with the approved SOW in a manner that would make the home ineligible (i.e., did not comply with lead paint abatement requirements). - Failure to report the receipt of additional insurance, SBA, FEMA, non-profit assistance and/or any other DOB received after award.